Other Important Information

 Technical Standards and Accommodations

-Each of you read and certified that you can meet the Technical Standards of the UNLV School of Medicine.
+Each of you read and certified that you can meet the Technical Standards of the Kirk Kerkorian School of Medicine at UNLV.
 Students who may require accommodations should contact the Disability Resources Center at the UNLV main campus.
 Students can contact Bryan Hilbert, Director, email@example.com.

 The University of Nevada, Las Vegas (UNLV) is committed to providing equal access to its programs and services for students who experience disabilities.
 The Disability Resource Center (DRC) was established to support these goals and to provide assistance with college learning through provision of recommended academic adjustments, auxiliary services, and advocacy.